janis-commerce/model-controller/README.md

 # Model Controller

-The `model-controller` module allows you to get a controller/model class or instance easily
+The `model-controller` module allows you to get a controller/model class or instance easily.

 ## Installation